Supermarket Meat Awards 2019

 For many Australians, a trip to the supermarket means a quick stop at the meat aisle to stock up on meals for the week.
 It’s for this reason that our big supermarket chains are competing fiercely to offer the best quality products at the most competitive prices, with promotions and sales common.
-Despite this, there is often minimal difference in actual costs, so Canstar Blue sought to find out which supermarket chain really is winning the ‘meat wars’ when it comes to overall customer satisfaction.
+Despite this, there is often minimal difference in actual costs, so Canstar Blue’s annual review aims to find out which supermarket chain really is winning the ‘meat wars’ when it comes to customer satisfaction.

-To do this, we surveyed more than 3,000 Australian adults to find out which – if any – supermarket label meat products they had purchased and eaten in the preceding four weeks.
-Those respondents who qualified to take part in the research (2,273) were then invited to identify and score their purchased product(s) on a scale of 0 to 10 for overall satisfaction, as well as freshness, taste and value for money.
+To do this, we surveyed more than 2,000 Australian adults to find out which, if any, supermarket label meat products they had purchased and eaten in the preceding four weeks.
+Survey respondents who qualified to take part in the research (2,088) were then invited to identify and score their purchased product(s) on a scale of 0 to 10 for overall satisfaction, while feedback is also recorded on freshness, taste and value for money.

-Sixteen different meat categories have been reviewed, covering beef, pork, chicken and lamb.
-The results, based on overall satisfaction, can be found below.
-Supermarkets must have received a minimum of 30 survey responses in each meat category to be included in the final results.
-Coles, Woolworths and ALDI feature in all categories, while IGA is included in most, and Costco and Foodland are only rated in some.
+Sixteen different meat categories have been reviewed in 2019, covering beef, chicken, lamb and pork.
+The results are found below.
+The supermarkets must have received a minimum of 30 survey responses in each meat category to be included in the final results.
+Coles, Woolworths and ALDI feature in most of the categories, while IGA is only included in some.

-Here are some of the standout findings from our survey of shoppers:
+Here are some of the standout findings from our survey: